 - Most Bar/Bat Mitzvah parties, to put it lightly, aren’t all that entertaining (read: most of them are BORING)

-And when you put those two together – don’t be surprised if the kids are more focused on taking selfies, posting them on Instagram and comparing who got more likes.
+And when you put those two things together – don’t be surprised if kids are more interested in taking selfies, posting them on Instagram and comparing who’s got more likes.

 Bottom line – this isn’t the 90’s anymore.
-Kids these days have smartphones – and they’re not afraid to use it.
+Kids have smartphones – and they’re not afraid to use it.

 There’s no point in denying it: if you want your guests to actually have fun at your kid’s Bar/Bat Mitzvah party – you’ll have to raise the bar (pun not intended).

 And that’s exactly where these Bar & Bat Mitzvah party activities come into play…

 Table of Contents

 Bar/Bat Mitzvah DJ (Disk Jockey)